Big insurers get key exemption in proposed British audit rules

 The EU's insurance watchdog EIOPA said in July that external audit can be a powerful tool to ensure high quality of public information on Solvency II.

-Wilson said EU states were putting EIOPA's guidance into practice but Britain appeared to the only one so far that has made a distinction according to internal model use.
+Wilson said EU states were putting EIOPA's guidance into practise but Britain appeared to the only one so far that has made a distinction according to internal model use.

 Audits beyond annual financial reports, could include banks as well.